Saravanakumar2003/EmpowerKids/README.md

 - Raises awareness on issues disproportionately affecting kids
 - Drives better policies and social change to protect children
 - Helps those facing unjust situations and unable to speak up
-- Supports vulnerable children so they don't feel alone
-- Empowers children by amplifying their voices for good

 # Technical Details

 ## Front-end
-The front-end of this platform is built using **React.js** in conjunction with **Material UI** to ensure a modern and intuitive user interface.
+The front end of this platform is built using **React.js** in conjunction with **Material UI** to ensure a modern and intuitive user interface.

 ## Back-end
 I have leveraged **Firebase** to create a robust back-end infrastructure.
 Google **Firestore** serves as the database, offering a flexible foundation for future expansions and easy addition of new agents or functionalities.

 ## Hosting
-The platform is hosted on **Netlify**, a powerful cloud platform that facilitates seamless deployment, instant scaling, and hassle-free hosting without the need for constant supervision.
+The platform is hosted on **Netlify**, a powerful cloud platform that facilitates seamless deployment, instant scaling, and hassle-free hosting without constant supervision.

 # User Flow

 - Kids/Parents can file new complaints providing type and description
-- Kids/Parents can view status of their complaints in personal dashboard
+- Kids/Parents can view the status of their complaints in the personal dashboard
-- Complaints get assigned to EmpowerKids team first
+- Complaints get assigned to the EmpowerKids team first
-- They will verify the Authenticity of the case,then escalated to Legal Expert
+- They will verify the Authenticity of the case, then escalate to Legal Expert
-- The legal expert will reach to user and try to solve the case and provide insights on the case
+- The legal expert will reach out to the user and try to solve the case and provide insights into the case
 - If unresolved or need more help, it will be escalated to Government Official
 - Officers can update status and remarks for complaints
 - Visitors can view anonymized complaints and status